 What kind of help do they need or want?
 Maybe they need your help by motivating them.
 It could be they need a little bit of financial help, like a subscription to the gym.
 And what about an accountability buddy?
 It could be more fun to study together with a classmate or friend to get that History grade up.

 4. Teach them to review.

 It’s always good to do a review of how a goal is going.
 You can help your teen by asking how they are doing with their goal.
 When they are still on track, that’s something to celebrate.
-By the way, celebrate small wins can only strengthen their confidence in achieving their goal.
+By the way, celebrating small wins can only strengthen their confidence in achieving their goal.
 And whenever they are a bit behind or “failing”, you can adjust the goal together.
 Talk about why this happened.
 Maybe it was something they originally didn’t think about, that would disturb their goal.
-Helping them back on track is better than letting them give up on their goal all together.
+Helping them back on track is better than letting them give up on their goal altogether.

 5. Make it fun!